Already have an account?

 Apply in 1 click

 Welcome to the second week of the 30 Days to Get A Job Challenge!
-Since by now you already discovered your capabilities and considered your preferences and the various job possibilities, this week the focus is on sharpening your job search tools.
-Today we will be sharing 4 essential tools to help you stay organised in the process of job searching and in the following days we continue with the rest of the most valuable and powerful job search tools - your CV and cover letter.
+Since by now, you have already discovered your capabilities and considered your preferences and the various job possibilities.
+This week, the focus is on sharpening your job search tools.
+Today, we will be sharing 4 essential tools to help you stay organised in the process of job searching, and in the following days, we will continue with the rest of the most valuable and powerful job search tools - your CV and cover letter.

 There are a number of obstacles to tackle when searching for a job, and this can make the process pretty stressful.
-By staying organised in your job search your chances are much greater in being successful.
-Anyone can apply to 100s of vacancies, but it looks very unprofessional when a recruiter calls about a potential interview and you've forgotten what position you applied to or what the company is about.
+Your chances of being successful in your job search increase significantly by staying organised.
+Anyone can apply to hundreds of vacancies, but it looks very unprofessional when a recruiter calls about a potential interview and you've forgotten what position you applied to or what the company is about.
 This is why you want to keep track of where and what you've applied to.
 This can also be helpful when you're following up with companies - whether you need interview feedback or want to see how your application is getting on.
-There are several ways to stay organised in your job search, many of which involve modern technology, but some that work perfectly the old fashioned way with pen and paper.
+There are several ways to stay organised in your job search, many of which involve modern technology, but some that work perfectly are the old-fashioned way including a pen and a piece of paper.
 Giving each of these a try will be a great way to find the most efficient and effective method for you.

 Use a diary to keep track of job applications and any upcoming interviews or networking events.
 Keep a list of companies you've applied to and the positions with a brief description that you can easily refer to in case of the company calling for a potential interview.
 Being unsure of who you're talking to and what you're talking about is a surefire way to turn a recruiter off.